This page is from APP, the official source of professional practice for policing.

 Mortuary exhibits officer

-This is usually a police officer who is responsible to the PMOC.
+This will be a trained police officer or police staff member who is responsible to the PMOC.

 Responsibilities

-The responsibilities of a mortuary exhibits officer include:
+The responsibility of a mortuary exhibits officer include:

-• arranging all forensic submissions in line with the policy decisions of the coroner or procurator fiscal, the senior investigating officer (SIO) and senior identification manager (SIM)
+- arranging all forensic submissions in line with the policy decisions of HM coroner or procurator fiscal the senior investigating officer (SIO) and senior identification manager (SIM)

-• disposal or release of property in accordance with instructions from the coroner or procurator fiscal, the SIO and/or SIM
+- disposal or release of property in accordance with instructions from HM coroner or procurator fiscal the SIO and/or SIM

 Mortuary arrangements